Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Note: This setting does not affect the "Heal Hit" setting.
 			// --
 			// 0: OFF
-			// 1: ON, the Super Tank can set survivors to black and white with temporary health.
+			// 1: ON, the Super Tank can give survivors temporary health.
 			// 2: ON, the Super Tank can absorb health from nearby infected.
 			// 3: ON, the Super Tank can do both.
 			"Ability Enabled"				"0"